NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/predators-claw.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 1
 weight:
 value: "3"
 subvalue: "gp"
 invest:
 usage: "affixed to weapon"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` (concentrate)  **Trigger** You critically succeed at an attack roll with the affixed weapon  * * *  This claw set in an iron clasp and chain is usually that of a large predator.
 When you activate the claw, the triggering attack gains the weapon's critical specialization effect.  [[Equipment Effects/Effect_ Predator's Claw|Effect: Predator's Claw]]"
 powerTitle1:
 actionEconomy1:
 type1: